nicholasjclark/MRFcov/docs/README.md

 ### Running MRFs and visualising interaction coefficients

 Run an MRF model using the provided continuous covariate (`scale.prop.zos`).
-Here we allow the species-specific regressions to be individually optimised through cross-validated LASSO regressions (the default option when no `lambda1` regularization value is specified).
-This will produce a warning for reassurance
+Here, each species-specific regression will be individually optimised through cross-validated LASSO variable selection.
+Corresponding coefficients (e.g. the coefficient for effect of species A on species B and the coefficient for effect of species B on species A) will be symmetrised to form an undirected MRF graph

 ``` r
 MRF_mod <- MRFcov(data = Bird.parasites, n_nodes = 4, family = 'binomial')